 Right trans-glottic SCC.

-T3 = in this case the tumour involves the true cords as well as the aryepiglottic folds (a site of the supra-glottis), plus the para-glottic space with a question of minor thyroid cartilage involvement.
-To give a staging of T4a involvement of structures outside the larynx would need to be demonstrated: thyroid cartilage, trachea, oesophagus, neck soft tissue, tongue or strap muscles, soft tissues of the neck.
+T3 = in this case the tumor involves the true cords as well as the aryepiglottic folds (a site of the supra-glottis), plus the para-glottic space with a question of minor thyroid cartilage involvement.
+To give a staging of T4a involvement of structures outside the larynx would need to be demonstrated: thyroid cartilage, trachea, esophagus, neck soft tissue, tongue or strap muscles, soft tissues of the neck.